Cheap hotels in Santa Monica? You've probably heard about the scary prices hotels in Santa Monica charge.

-Each guest room has a kitchenette with a microwave, refrigerator and coffeemaker, and comes with free wireless access, a flat screen TV, daily maid service, and daily free parking is also available for guests.
+Each guest room has a kitchenette with microwave, refrigerator and coffeemaker.
+Free wireless access daily, a flat screen TV, daily maid service, and daily free parking is also available for guests.
 Rates start at $125 nightly.

-The Bayside Hotel likes to call itself the "arbiter of fun in the sun" - and frankly there's some serious truth in advertising there.
+The Bayside Hotel bills itself as the "arbiter of fun in the sun" - and frankly there's some serious truth in advertising there.

-The simple guest rooms that open along exterior corridors are decorated in soft, soothing tones, with upgraded rooms featuring ocean views, kitchenettes, and patio areas.
-Rates start at $195 per night.
+The Bayside's simple, comfortable guest rooms are decorated in soft, soothing colors; upgraded rooms also feature ocean view, kitchenettes and patio areas.
+Rates start at $195 nightly.

 The Hotel Carmel reminds me a lot of the smaller European hotels I love so much with their grand but postage-stamp-size entryways and gracious, stately lobbies.

-Best of all, it's one of the cheap hotels that is just two blocks from the beach.
-Rates start at $125 per night.
+And perhaps best of all, it's one of the cheap hotels in Santa Monica that is just two short blocks from the beach.
+Rates start at $125 nightly.

 The 3-story Comfort Inn is about a mile and a half from Santa Monica beach, the Santa Monica Pier, and the 3rd Street Promenade.

 But what it lacks in location, it makes up for in price, comfort, cleanliness and amenities.
 It is a clean, solid place to stay, with ultra comfortable beds, oversized bathrooms, free self-parking and Wi-Fi, and breakfast daily.
 Rates start at $152 per night.

 The Days Inn Santa Monica is about 2 miles from the beach, with a city bus stop just across the street.
 Breakfast is included daily with your room.
 And so is complimentary gym access, so you can keep your beach bod toned.
 Rates start at $152 per night.